-Study Tracker reduces the risk of inaccurate billing and helps investigators comply with institutional clinical research billing (CRB) requirements.
+Study Tracker helps investigators comply with institutional clinical research billing (CRB) requirements:

-- To facilitate accurate billing and CRB compliance, an eSPRV must be filled out every time a patient enrolled in a study tracked by Study Tracker has an outpatient clinic visit and receives research services from our NMHC affiliates.
+- To facilitate accurate billing and CRB compliance, participant tracking must be completed every time a patient enrolled in a study tracked by Study Tracker has an outpatient clinic visit and receives research services from our NMHC affiliates.

 Using other NUCATS and Northwestern University software and resources can help simplify your research process.
 For help picking which combinations will work best for your needs, please contact the Bioinformatics Research Navigator.